beameio/beame-insta-ssl/README.md

 From Ngrok documentation:
 > If you want your certificates to match and be protected from man-in-the-middle attacks, you need two things.
 First, you'll need to buy an SSL (TLS) certificate

-You either pay for a certificate or Ngrok terminates SSL for you which is not very secure.
+You either pay for a certificate or Ngrok terminates SSL for you which is not very secure, and you need to be on a premuium package with ngrok.
 With beame-insta-ssl you have free _and_ secure communications.

 ## Who is it for ?